adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 If it is a domain name starting with the wildcard prefix `"*"`, it contains any IP address this domain name or any of its subdomains can be resolved to.

 Any process reachable under any of the addresses pointed towards by `address` running the scheme `scheme` (or any scheme if `scheme` is `"*"`) on the port specified (or any port, if unspecified) is pointed by the respective EI.

+#### Order

+EIs may not only be used for identification but also for constraint purposes.
+For example, an endorsement may constrain emblems to only signal protection for a specific IP range.
+In this section, we define an order on EIs so that one can verify if an identifying EI complies with a constraining EI.

+We define an EI A to be *more general* than an EI B, if all of the following conditions apply:

+* A's `scheme` part is `"*"` or equal to B's `scheme`.
+* A's `port` part is undefined or equal to B's `port` part.
+* If A's `location` part encodes a domain name and does not contain the wildcard `"*"`, B's `location` part encodes a domain name, too, and A's location is equal to B's location.
+* If A's `location` part encodes a domain name and contains the wildcard `"*"`, B's `location` part encodes a domain name, too, and B's location is a subdomain of A's location excluding the wildcard `"*"`.
+In this regard, any domain is considered a subdomain of itself.
+* If A's `location` part encodes an IP address, B's `location` part encodes an IP address, too, and A's location is a prefix of B's location.

+Note that EIs encoding a domain name are incomparable to EIs encoding IP addresses, i.e., neither can be more general than the other.

 ### Organization Identifiers